loda-lang/loda-programs/README.md

 If you want to cite LODA, please use the following reference:

-Christian Krause: _LODA: Lexicographical Order Descent Assembly v1.0_.
-Available at https://github.com/ckrause/loda/tree/v1.0
+* Christian Krause: _LODA: Lexicographical Order Descent Assembly v1.0_.
+Available online at https://github.com/ckrause/loda/tree/v1.0

 ## Bibliography